A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

 \subsection{Pruning During Training}

-Pruning During Training (\textbf{PDT}) generally takes randomly initialized dense network $f(\mathbf{x};\mathbf{w}_{0})$ as the input model and jointly trains and prunes a neural network by updating weights $\mathbf{w}$ and masks of weights (or filters, channels) $\mathbf{m}$ during training.
-These dynamic schemes change the masks and get the subnetwork $f(\mathbf{x};\mathbf{w}_{t} \odot \mathbf{m}_{t})$ after $t$ iterations/epochs.
-After pruning, many PDT methods (\cite{huang2018data,evci2020rigging,zhao2019variational,he2018soft,liu2019metapruning}) directly obtain the subnetworks and do not require training-from-scratch or fine-tuning process anymore.
-The typical pipeline of PDT is illustrated in Fig.~\ref{fig:pruning-pipelines} (b), where the process denoted by the dashed arrow is optional.
-The PDT methods have been less explored due to the more complicated dynamic process than that of PBT and PAT methods.
-We summarize the main prior solutions as the three paradigms: (1) sparsity regularization based, (2) dynamic spare training based, and (3) score-based.
-The methods related to (1) or (3) take dense-to-sparse training, and the ones related to (2) conduct sparse-to-sparse training.
+Pruning During Training (\textbf{PDT}) (as shown in Table~\ref{tab:pruning-during-training}) generally takes a randomly initialized dense network $f(\mathbf{x};W_{0})$ as the input model and jointly trains and prunes the neural network by updating weights $W$ and masks of weights (or filters, channels, etc.) $M$ during training.
+These dynamic schemes change the masks and produce the subnetwork $f(\mathbf{x};W_{t} \odot M_{t})$ after $t$ iterations/epochs.
+After pruning, many PDT methods (\cite{huang2018data,evci2020rigging,zhao2019variational,he2018soft,liu2019metapruning,ning2020dsa,cho2023pdp}) directly obtain the subnetworks without the need for training-from-scratch or fine-tuning.
+The typical pipeline of PDT is illustrated in Fig.~\ref{fig:pruning-pipelines-red} (b).
+PDT methods have been less explored due to the more complicated dynamic process than PBT and PAT methods.
+We summarize the main prior solutions into four paradigms: (1) sparsity regularization based, (2) dynamic spare training based, (3) score-based, and (4) differentiable pruning based.
+Methods related to (2) conduct sparse-to-sparse training, while the other three take dense-to-sparse training.